-This section of the Council report is presented using Balanced Scorecard perspectives and key areas of f associated key indicators that follow are drawn from Customer/Stakeholder ocus are shown in the following table and the Improving outcomes for children, young people and their families Ensuring Midlothian is a safe place to live, work and grow up in Creating opportunities for all and reducing inequalities Growing the local economy and supporting businesses Responding to growing demand for Housing and Adult Social Care services Maintaining financial sustainability and maximising funding sources Making optimal use of available resources Reducing costs and eliminating waste Internal Processes Learning and Growth Improving and aligning processes, services and infrastructure Developing employee knowledge, skills and abilities Improving engagement and collaboration Developing a high performing workforce d by a number of key measures and indicators which
+This section of the Council report is presented using the Balanced Scorecard approach.
+The four Balanced Scorecard perspectives and key areas of focus are shown in the following table and the associated key indicators that follow are drawn from across the Councils services.

+Customer/Stakeholder Financial Health Improving outcomes for children, young people and their families Ensuring Midlothian is a safe place to live, work and grow up in Creating opportunities for all and reducing inequalities Growing the local economy and supporting businesses Responding to growing demand for Housing and Adult Social Care services Maintaining financial sustainability and maximising funding sources Making optimal use of available resources Reducing costs and eliminating waste Internal Processes Learning and Growth Improving and aligning processes, services and infrastructure Developing employee knowledge, skills and abilities Improving engagement and collaboration Developing a high performing workforce